5 AI Auditing Frameworks to Encourage Accountability

 5. Singapore PDPC Model AI Governance Framework

-Though not created specifically with the internal audit function in mind, the framework and its related Implementation and Self-Assessment Guide for Organizations (ISAGO) provides auditors with useful information when setting up or analyzing their organization’s AI program.
+Though not created specifically with the internal audit function in mind, the framework and its related Implementation and Self-Assessment Guide for Organizations (ISAGO) provide auditors with useful information when setting up or analyzing their organization’s AI program.
 Additionally, their Compendium of Use Cases contains detailed practical illustrations of the framework in action across varying sectors, including specific examples of how organizations have effectively put in place accountable AI governance.

 Mai-Ann Nguyen is an Associate Director within CrossCountry Consulting’s Risk and Compliance team.
 For over 13 years, Mai-Ann has supported her clients with internal audit, risk management and SOX implementation across a variety of industries in the North America and Australian Pacific region.
 Connect with Mai-Ann on LinkedIn.